 Most people who pursue DBT have more than one problem they need to address.
 Like Alexandra in our practice, a therapist will help you put together the skills you learned in DBT.

 You will learn how to apply the skills in situations like relationship conflict, creating a structured environment, and gaining motivation to set and pursue goals.

 What are the Stages of DBT?

 There’s a lot more to the process than just learning the basic skills of DBT.
 Generally, most DBT therapists follow a series of steps that may include the following:

-- Stage 1: Many patients begin therapy in a state of crisis, so it’s first important to help them get stabilized and to establish an atmosphere of safety and calm.
-This begins with teaching patients how to gain some control over their emotions in the short term.
+- Stage 1: Many patients begin therapy in a state of crisis, so it’s first important to help them stabilize and establish an atmosphere of safety and calm.
+This starts with teaching patients how to gain some control over their emotions in the short term.

 - Stage 2: Most patients have more stable behavior in this stage, but emotional reactions can still cause occasional trouble.
 The therapist helps the patient to safely explore the causes of emotional pain instead of burying it.

 - Stage 3: This stage focuses on the maintenance of healthy behavior and reasonable goal-setting.
 In this phase, you focus on pursuing happiness and stability.